Ibrahim Hananu: Early life and education

-Hananu was born to a wealthy family in Kafr Takharim and raised in Aleppo.
+Hananu was born to a wealthy Kurdish family in Kafr Takharim and raised in Aleppo.
 There is dispute on his birth date: one source mentions he was born in 1879, while another mentions he was born in 1869.
-He studied at the Imperial High School in Aleppo, and continued his studies at the Ottoman Law Academy of the prestigious Mülkiye school in Constantinople.
+He studied at the Imperial High School in Aleppo, and continued his studies at the Ottoman Law Academy of the prestigious Mülkiye school in Istanbul.
 As a student, he joined the Committee of Union and Progress, the political organ that later took stage following the Young Turk Revolution of 1908.

 Early career and views

 Upon graduation, Hananu briefly taught at the military academy.
 Later, he joined the bureaucracy of the Ottoman Empire, only to retire and manage his estates.
 One Syrian source from the United Arab Republic era indicates that having embraced nationalism when the Arab Revolt broke out in 1916, Hananu joined the Arab army of Faisal I and entered Aleppo with the Allies in 1918.
 Supposedly, he also joined the secret nationalist society al-Fatat, though there is no corroborating evidence for this.
 Along with many of the prominent merchants in Aleppo, Hananu became associated with the League of National Defense and the Arab Club of Aleppo.